Replacing the Ford F-150 Lightning’s Battery Isn’t Cheap

 Batteries will degrade over time.
 Just like a cell phone battery, the charge may not last as long over time.
 Experts estimate that electric vehicle batteries may degrade by about two to three percent over time.

-But on a positive note, the risk of the battery randomly failing is low.
+But on a positive note (yes, that’s a battery pun), the risk of the battery randomly failing is low.
 Ford sold 15,617 Lightning models last year, and there’s only one high-profile replacement that can be found online.

 How reliable is the F-150 Lightning?

 Currently, the Ford F-150 Lightning doesn’t have an official reliability ranking.
 It’s still brand new and needs to be put through paces.
-However, critics predict that it will be less reliable than the average new car.
+However, critics predict that it should at least be average.

 The prediction is based on similar models in the lineup, like the Ford Mustang Mach-E and gas-powered Ford F-150.
-The Mustang Mach-E has an average reliability ranking, and the Ford F-150 has a slightly above-average score.
+The Mustang Mach-E has an average reliability ranking.
+But J.D.Power gave the F-150 Lightning a score of 86 out of 100, which is above average.

 You can expect the average Ford F-150 model to last between 200,000 to 250,000 miles.
 But some models bit the dust around 150,000 miles while others have surpassed 300,000 miles.
 The engine type and proper care can impact its lifespan.